-After Grace Kelly dropped out of talks to do Marnie, Marilyn Monroe expressed interest in playing the part.
-According to Hollywood columnist Army Archard, when Hitchcock was asked about this possible casting, his reply was, "It's an interesting idea".
+After Grace Kelly dropped out of talks to be in the film, Marilyn Monroe expressed interest in playing the part.
+According to Hollywood columnist Army Archard, when Alfred Hitchcock was asked about this possible casting, his reply was, "It's an interesting idea".

 When Alfred Hitchcock's discussion with Grace Kelly (to appear as the title character) became public, the residents of Monaco expressed their disapproval, and Kelly withdrew.
 In a further complication, since Kelly had not fulfilled her MGM contract when she married Prince Rainier of Monaco in 1956, she could not appear in any film other than an MGM film until she fulfilled the terms of her MGM contract.